AesisGit/Minecraft-Tools/README.md

 [UPDATE]
 Due to some bugs that I can't solve right now, never download the source code directly, instead go to the releases page and from there ONLY download the zip files that have a date-time name format since they are the only ones updated at the moment.

-[VERY OLD README, NOW IS A LOT MORE ADVANCED, SOON I'LL UPDATE THIS README]
+[THE REST IS A VERY OLD README, NOW IT'S A LOT MORE ADVANCED, SOON I'LL UPDATE THIS README]

 The new change log can be started by pressing Ctrl+L on the main window.
 And this repository includes a precompiled executable.